Tongzhi (term)

 Tongzhi is a form of style used in China that took on different meanings in the 20th century depending on context.
 It was first introduced into vernacular Chinese by Sun Yat-sen as a way of describing his followers.
-Following the establishment of the People's Republic of China (PRC), tongzhi was used to mean "comrade" in a communist sense: it was used to address almost everyone, male and female, young and old.
+Following the establishment of the People's Republic of China (PRC), tongzhi used to mean "comrade" in a communist sense: it was used to address almost everyone, male and female, young and old.
 In recent years, however, this meaning of the term has fallen out of common usage, except within Chinese Communist Party (CCP) discourse and among people of older generations.

 In contemporary Taiwan, Macau, and Hong Kong, the term mainly refers to LGBT people instead of the traditional political usage.

 In party politics

 It remains in use in a formal context among political parties in both mainland China and Taiwan.
 Within the Chinese Communist Party (CCP), categorizing a person as a comrade is especially significant for a person who has been denounced or demoted, because it indicates that the party has not completely rejected the person as "one of its own".
 In Taiwan, the term also remains in formal usage in party politics.
 For example, after losing the 2008 presidential election, Frank Hsieh said: "many comrades hoped that I could stay till May 25" (很多同志希望我能夠留到五月二十五日).

 In October 2014, the CCP reiterated the necessity of its members using "comrade" to refer to one another.
 Earlier in May, the party's disciplinary committee in Guangdong province had banned its members from addressing one another as "boss", "buddy", or "bro".
 The committee reasoned that these terms are known to be used in private enterprises or mafia circles, and thus are "influences of bureaucratism and sectarianism" which "blemish[es] the party and government's image".